drball/zombie-wasteland-adventure/readme.md

 Launch Phonegap build: https://build.phonegap.com/apps/3874384/builds Pull the latest from git
-Select the zombie keystore file (you need this to be able to upload to Google Play) You may need to unlock the key by providing the password Download the APK file
+Select the zombie keystore file (you need this to be able to upload to Google Play) You may need to unlock the key by providing the password (char & car reg num) Download the APK file
 In Google Play Developer Console, upload the APK file Release new version